-- In the Commander Keen series, Keen had a range of 100- to 5000-point bonus items, which would usually be made of things like lollipops, soda, pizza, candy bars, gum, etc.
+- In the Commander Keen series, Keen has a range of 100- to 5000-point bonus items, which usually are made of things like lollipops, soda, pizza, candy bars, gum, etc.

 - Door Door awards points for collecting confectionery on the same scale for shutting up multiple enemies.
 The highest point item, however, is a Chun tile.

 - In Ice Climber, four stolen vegetables are dropped in the Bonus Stage top part of each level, and can be recovered for points.